W5DXP's No-Tuner, All-HF-Band, Horizontal, Center-Fed Antenna

 are thrown into the other position, the one foot loop is inserted into the

 circuit and the short is completely out of the circuit.
-This is the cleanest
+The picture on the right is a way

 This is a plot of all the current maximum points between the antenna and W5DXP's shack.

 The transmission line is 90 feet long and the Ladder-Line Length Selector can add in an

 additional zero to 31 feet for a total of 90 feet to 121 feet.
 90 feet matches the antenna

 on about 7.3 MHz and 121 feet matches the antenna on about 3.6 MHz.
 The matching points for

 all the other HF bands lie between these two extremes.
 Note that if a fixed length of

 ladder-line needs to be chosen for best results with this antenna, that length should